Abhinav-Khot/DCC_Assigment_4/README.md

 ![image](https://github.com/NiTr0z0/flask_practice/assets/162600608/bd1131a9-9b3f-4217-a751-0538e53db300)

 The SQL query behind this can be found in the main.py file.
-The Basic pesudocode outline is SELECT FIELD FROM TABLE WHERE FIELD_VALUE = USER_ENTERED_TABLE;

 Question 2 :